dimitriskokoretsis/qPCR.CFX.process/README.md

 ### Import real-time qPCR results to the R environment

-The Bio-Rad CFX software exports a number of different comma-separated files (.csv extension) per run. `qpcr.CFX.process` handles the file whose name ends in “Quantification Cq Results_0.csv”.
+The Bio-Rad CFX software exports a number of different comma-separated files (.csv extension) per run. `qPCR.CFX.process` handles the file whose name ends in “Quantification Cq Results_0.csv”.
 This file contains information on type of reaction, sample, amplification target, and calculated quantification cycle (Cq) per well.